Our Team

 Lori Crose

-Director, Professional and Continuing Education
+Program Developer, Professional and Continuing Education

 Prior to higher education, she worked in the healthcare industry serving as laboratory research assistant at both Illinois State University in Bloomington, Illinois and Southern Illinois University School of Medicine in Springfield, Illinois.
 Later, she served as Senior Microbiologist at Pharmacia-Upjohn in Kalamazoo, Michigan.
 While there, her research on Streptomyces transposons resulted in several white paper publications and she received numerous awards for her contribution to antibiotic production process improvements.